infoshareacademy/jfddr1-coderki-app/README.md

 ### HELLO!

 Welcome to repository of our awsome Project 🥳, coded during course for Junior Front-End Developer orginized by infoShare Academy.
-This is a repository prepared by a team of three fearless novice programmers - Corderki 😅.
+This repo was prepared by a team of three fearless novice programmers - Corderki 😅.

 ## Intro